nematollahsaeidi/his_img_GNN_classification/README.md

-# Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images
+# Histological Image Classification Using Graph Neural Networks with Foundation Model Features

 ## Description
 This repository contains a deep learning pipeline for classifying histopathology images.
 Two main approaches are implemented: